Call now in confidence immediate help & advice 24/7

 You will most likely spend a couple of weeks within the rehab facility receiving this type of treatment, which is often one of the most mentally challenging yet rewarding parts of the recovery process.

-Is Drug or Alcohol Detox With No Rehab Possible?
+Is Drug or Alcohol Detox With No Alcohol Rehab Possible in or near Birmingham?

 If you are addicted to a physically addictive substance such as alcohol or heroin, then you will need to undergo a detox in order to successfully recover.
 Without attending a detox, your long-term recovery will be impossible.